JWNowak/brain_tumor_classification_and_segmentation/README.md

 pip install -r requirements.txt
 ```

-The `requirements.txt` file contains the libraries needed for running the notebooks and tge Streamlit webb application included in this repository.
+The `requirements.txt` file contains the libraries needed for running the notebooks and tge Streamlit web application included in this repository.